yaravind/old-gitbooks/algebraic_data_types.md

 # Algebraic Data Types
 - ADT's are only data.
 No behavior at all.
+- In Scala, whevever we hear ADT, it means Sum Type.
 - ADT's doesn't feature sub-type polymorphism, but only *combination/composition* of data types.

 ## Enumerated Types